 - Business Management

 - Digital Marketing and Analytics

 - Consumer Behavior

-Online students need to complete a capstone project to develop their cultural competency while researching entrepreneurial ecosystems using small firms in their regions.
+Online students must complete a capstone project to develop their cultural competency while researching entrepreneurial ecosystems using small firms in their regions.
 Students work on pertinent, purposeful assignments that cater to their interests to help them become better business professionals.